 - •If you have a court case that is now being heard by a judge, you should continue to take whatever action is available to you within the court system to correct any judicial errors you believe were committed in your case.
-Your Complaint is separate from your court case. - •Filing a complaint with the Judicial Inquiry Board is not a substitute for appeal and has no effect on your legal or appellate rights.
+Your Request for Investigation is separate from your court case. - •Filing a request for investigation with the Judicial Inquiry Board is not a substitute for appeal and has no effect on your legal or appellate rights.
 If you want or intend to appeal from a judge's order, you must pursue your appellate rights through the judicial system.